katherinemillar02/katherinemillar02/README.md

-•  👋 Hi there
+ ### 👋 Hi there

-•  🌱 I’m currently trying to learn BIO
+•  🌱 I’m currently trying to learn R

-•  👀 Really likes geneticcy things
+•  👀 Likes genetics

-•  🪰 Loves ❤️ *D. Melanogaster*

-• 📚 UEABIO
+• 📚 UEA Biological Sciences Student

-•  📫 How to reach me: with 🧊
+•  📫 How to reach me: